avaika/interview/README.md

 docker run --cap-add LINUX_IMMUTABLE -it bash
 ```
-6. docker alternatives
+6. docker alternatives.
+Why / why not?

 ## K8S
-1. #fun: How to start containers from a single pod be running on different nodes?
+1. #fun: How to run containers from a single pod on different nodes?
 2. Operators?
 Why and why not?
 3. helm vs kapitan vs kustomize vs etc?
 4. How to access external database in k8s?
-5. What happens when node goes down?
+5. What happens when a node goes down?
 6. Application pod isn't able to access database pod.
 How to debug?
 7. How to persist data in k8s?
 8. I'm too lazy to put more questions.

 ## CI/CD
-1. You have java app source code.
+1. You have a java app source code.
 How would you build CI/CD pipeline?

 ## Databases
 1. You have database replication.
 How would you ensure it's still working?